koulanurag/minimal-marl/README.md

 # minimal-maddpg
-Jupyter notebook for  pytorch implementation of maddpg
+This complements the `ma-gym` repo and provides a minimal implementation of maddpg in the form of jupyter notebook.